AI4Bread/S3RL/README.md

 ## Tutorial

-**For more datails about training S3RL and realted downsstream tasks and analysis, please refer to the <a href="https://s3rl.readthedocs.io/en/latest/" target="_blank">S3RL online tutorial</a> (In progress and will complete soon).**
+**For more datails about training S3RL and realted downsstream tasks and analysis, please refer to the <a href="https://s3rl.readthedocs.io/en/latest/" target="_blank">S3RL online tutorial</a>.**